-5. Sharp – Negoto
+5. “Sharp” – Negoto

-4. Asu E (To Tomorrow) – Galileo Galilei
+4. “Asu E (To Tomorrow)” – Galileo Galilei

-Galileo Galilei perform “Asu E (To Tomorrow)”, the first opening song of Gundam AGE.
+Galileo Galilei was given the responsibility of composing the first opening song of Gundam AGE, titled Asu E (To Tomorrow).
 Musically, the wheels are set in motion, with a lot riding on the success of the song.
-If it’s good and catchy, it’ll be remembered for years to come.
-If it fails to garner appreciation, the show might lose some love immediately.
-Simply put, greatness is expected, if not demanded, from the first opening song of an anime.
-In this case, Galileo Galilei came through with a melodically beautiful song that fits the first arc of Gundam AGE.
-It’s catchy, fun and relaxing, with melodies mixed well to create something truly distinct and enjoyable.
-It also has some memorable lines that might hit your Gundam-loving heart.
-“We looked up at tomorrow’s sun / the clouds in the sky dropped freezing rain / a song that pierces a hole in my heart / stopped time starts moving”.
-It’s an all-around well-produced song that starts the anime off on the right foot!
+Simply put, greatness is expected, if not demanded, from the opening song of every anime TV series.
+I mean, if the song fails to garner appreciation, the show might lose some love instantly, yet it could be elevated if the song’s praised.
+However, in this case, Galileo Galilei came through with a melodically beautiful song that fits the first arc of Gundam AGE.
+It’s catchy and relaxing, with some distinct lines that might hit your Gundam-loving heart.
+“We looked up at tomorrow’s sun / the clouds in the sky dropped freezing rain / a song that pierces a hole in my heart / stopped time starts moving / on the road that leads to a ray of hope”.
+In all fairness, it’s a well-mixed song that’s catchy, starting the anime off on the right foot!

-3. Real – ViViD
+3. “Real” – ViViD

-2. White Justice – Faylan
+2. “White Justice” – Faylan

-Faylan’s “White Justice” is not only a great Gundam AGE song, it’s a wonderful song in general.
-With a message of fighting through difficult times and standing for your beliefs, Faylan is able to bring this rather simplistic message alive with her performance.
-It can hit the depths of your heart, especially with beautifully written lines as the following.
+White Justice isn’t only a great Gundam AGE song, it’s an excellent song in general.
+Together with her amazing performance, Faylan’s able to bring a rather simplistic message to life – fighting through struggles and standing for your beliefs.
+It’s the delivery of the lyrics that can hit your core, with memorable lines such as the following.
 “Determined warrior who lived through sorrowful times / once you believe in the path you have chosen / just charge through everything”.
-It’s an empowering song with focus on lifting you up when you’re at your lowest.
-Aside from that, the following line needs to recognition as well: “Realize that lives cannot be saved by taking others away”.
-It’s a polarizing line that could fit any Gundam anime, yet Faylan’s up-tempo song is a great way to convey this particular message.
-In addition, the track truly fits the theme and topic of Gundam AGE, making it a truly wonderful song.
+It’s an empowering song, with focus on lifting your spirits when you’re at your lowest.
+However, the following line should be noted as well: “Realize that lives cannot be saved by taking others away”.
+While it’s obviously a polarizing line, fitting of many anime, Faylan’s up-tempo song is a great way to lift this particular message.
+In closing, White Justice fits the themes and topics of Gundam AGE, making it a wonderful entry overall.

-1. My World – Spyair
+1. “My World” – Spyair

-Spyair’s “My World” is the second ending song of Gundam AGE, and it stands tall as the greatest track from the anime.
-Not only do the lyrics have depth and fit well, the heartfelt performance can send shivers down your spine.
-When you consider what happens in the anime, it makes perfect sense for Asemu Asuno’s arc to have a song like “My World”.
+My World is the sedong ending song of the anime, and it stands tall as the greatest song from Gundam AGE.
+The lyrics have depth, with purposeful word selection, and together with the heartfelt performance, the song can send shivers down your spine.
+When you consider what happens on the show, it makes perfect sense for this song to be associated with Asemu Asuno’s arc.
 Here’s an example: “For me to be myself / what is the thing I cannot lose / the answer that doesn’t come easily is painful and agonizing”.
-The anguish and pain can be heard in Ike’s voice, the lead vocalist of Spayri.
-“Don’t worry about that just one miss / if I can move on, maybe I’ll come to love, My World”.
-Those lines are capable of pulling at your heartstrings and hitting the center of your being, because everybody can relate to the message.
-Loving this world and finding our footing is made difficult by our struggles, yet life’s an adventure with a variety of positives and negatives.
-It goes without saying, I know, yet the song deliver the message on a silver platter, making it easy to grasp.
-Nevertheless, with an unforgettable chorus and a high-tempo beat, Spyair takes the cake on the Top 5 Gundam AGE songs list!
+What makes this beautiful, is that Ike (the lead vocalist) performs this song with so much raw emotion that every word lands perfectly.
+“Don’t worry about that one miss / if I can move on, maybe I’ll come to love, my world”.
+These lines are capable of pulling at your heartstrings, not merely because of the relatable message but because of the sensational vocal performance.
+In addition, the song is well-mixed, with tons of energy, grabbing you from the second the song starts and doesn’t let go before it’s finished.
+Together with a remarkable chorus and an uplifting instrumental, Spyair takes the cake on the Top 5 Gundam AGE Songs list!